 Two degrees are offered.
 The Master of Construction Management is designed to enhance the educational and career opportunities for graduates of architecture, engineering and construction programs by expanding the knowledge and skills of design and construction of the built environment.
 For experienced industry professionals seeking to enhance their career opportunities, an Executive Master of Construction Management is available.

 The Master of Construction Management (MCM) is an interdisciplinary 36-credit program and open to graduates from Architecture, Engineering, and Construction related programs.
 The curriculum will broaden educational and career options for students.
 Formal knowledge and experience in project and construction management are highly sought after by, architectural and engineering firms, construction companies and real estate developers.
+The degree is STEM designated which allows international students to apply for OPT for up to 36 months after graduation.

 The Executive Masters of Construction Management (EMCM) program is designed for accomplished professionals in the design and construction industry who are ready to take their career to the next level.